diegoh/api-middleware-response-time/README.md

 ### Lint

-`npm run lint` or `npm run lint-fix` to automatically fix any linting issues.
+`npm run lint` or `npm run lint:fix` to automatically fix any linting issues.

-### CI/CD

-This project uses GitHub actions for CI/CD.
-The following secrets are required to publish this package.

-- `NPM_TOKEN`